isabel8190/cmpe131-team-5/meetings.md

 ### 2022-11-17 at 10:30
+-Attendance: Isabel Luong, Bhargavi Datye, and Sherif Philips
+-Updates:
+	Isabel: Edited the functional requirements and added a use case
+	Bhargavi: Figured out how to make a branch, and how to pull from/ push to github
+	Sherif: Created a branch
+-Before next meeting:
+	Focus on figuring out more use cases

+### 2022-11-17 at 10:30
 <meeting template would go here>
 <only fill in template once you had the meeting>
 <see example on the last date>